Concurrent lines on del Pezzo surfaces of degree one: Introduction

 A del Pezzo surface over a field $k$ is a smooth, projective, geometrically integral surface over $k$ with ample anticanonical divisor.
 The degree of a del Pezzo surface is the self-intersection number of the canonical divisor, and this is at most 9.
 Over an algebraically closed field, del Pezzo surfaces of degree $d$ are isomorphic to $\mathbb{P}^2$ blown up at $9-d$ points in general position for $d\neq8$, and to $\mathbb{P}^1\times\mathbb{P}^1$ or $\mathbb{P}^2$ blown up in one point for $d=8$ (\cite{Man74}, Theorem 24.4).
 For $d\geq3$, a del Pezzo surface of degree~$d$ can be embedded as a surface of degree $d$ in $\mathbb{P}^d$; for example, del Pezzo surfaces of degree three are exactly the smooth cubic surfaces in $\mathbb{P}^3$.\\ An exceptional curve on a del Pezzo surface $X$ with canonical divisor $K_X$ is an irreducible projective curve $C\subset X$ such that $C^2=C\cdot K_X=-1$.
 For del Pezzo surfaces of degree $d\geq3$, the exceptional curves are exactly the lines on the model of degree $d$ in $\mathbb{P}^d$; for $d=3$ this gives a description of the 27 lines on a cubic surface.
 The following table shows how many exceptional curves there are for different degrees $d$ over an algebraically closed field.

-We call a set of exceptional curves \textsl{concurrent} if there is a point on the surface that is contained in all of them.
-It is well known that on del Pezzo surfaces of degree 3, the maximal number of concurrent exceptional curves is 3.
-A geometrical argument can be found for instance in~\cite{Reid88}, page 102.
-The fact that 3 is an upper bound can also be seen by looking at the graph on the 27 exceptional curves, where two vertices are connected by an edge if the corresponding exceptional curves intersect.
+We call a set of exceptional curves \textsl{concurrent} in a point on the surface if that point is contained in all of them.
+It is well known that on del Pezzo surfaces of degree 3, the number of exceptional curves that are concurrent in a point is at most 3.
+This can be seen by looking at the graph on the 27 exceptional curves, where two vertices are connected by an edge if the corresponding exceptional curves intersect.
 For all del Pezzo surfaces of degree 3 this gives the same graph $G$.
 A set of concurrent exceptional curves corresponds in this way to a complete subgraph of $G$, and the maximal size of complete subgraphs in $G$ is 3.

-On a del Pezzo surface of degree 2, the maximal number of concurrent exceptional curves is 4.
-As in the case for degree 3, the fact that 4 is an upperbound can be derived directly from the intersection graph on the 56 exceptional curves.
-A geometric argument why 4 is an upper bound is given in \cite{TVAV09}, Lemma 4.1.
+On a del Pezzo surface of degree 2, the number of concurrent exceptional curves in a point is at most 4.
+As in the case for degree 3, this can be derived directly from the intersection graph on the 56 exceptional curves.
+A geometric argument why 4 is an upper bound is given in \cite{TVAV09}, in the proof of Lemma 4.1.
 An example where this upper bound is reached is given in \cite{STVA}, Example 2.4.

 For del Pezzo surfaces of degree 1, the situation is more complex.
-Contrary to del Pezzo surfaces of degree $\geq2$, for char $k\neq2$, the maximal size of complete subgraphs of the graph on the 240 exceptional curves, which we will show is 16, is not equal to the maximal number of concurrent exceptional curves.
+Contrary to del Pezzo surfaces of degree $\geq2$, for char $k\neq2$, the maximal size of complete subgraphs of the graph on the 240 exceptional curves, which we will show is 16, is not equal to the maximal number of exceptional curves that are concurrent in a point.
 Let $X$ be a del Pezzo surface of degree 1 over an algebraically closed field $k$, and let $K_X$ be the canonical divisor on $X$.
-The linear system $|-2K_X|$ gives $X$ the structure of a double cover of a cone $Q$ in $\mathbb{P}^3$, ramified over a smooth curve that is cut out by a cubic surface (\cite{CO99}, Theorem 1.1).
+The linear system $|-2K_X|$ gives $X$ the structure of a double cover of a cone $Q$ in $\mathbb{P}^3$, ramified over a smooth curve that is cut out by a cubic surface (\cite{Dem80}, Surfaces de del Pezzo - V, Section 5).
 Let $\varphi$ be the morphism associated to this linear system.
 In this article we prove the following two theorems.

 \begin{theorem} Let $P\in X(k)$ be a point on the ramification curve of $\varphi$.
 The number of exceptional curves that go through $P$ is at most ten if char $k\neq2$, and at most sixteen if char~$k=2$. \end{theorem}